Via Vita Academy

 How many students will there really be in my child's class?

 At most,15.
-But honestly, we try to keep classes at an average of 10 students.
-Our budget is structured to keep class sizes close to this size and from our experience; it offers the best range of activities and learning opportunities for students.
-The owners of the school also teach in the school, so we will always stay true to our word - we're living it every day!
-Our favourite teaching environment is between 10-12 students.
+But honestly, our favourite teaching environment is between 10-12 students.
+Our budget is structured to keep class sizes close to this size, and from our experience, it offers the best range of activities and learning opportunities for students.
+The owner of the school also teaches in the school, so we will always stay true to our word - we're living it every day!

 Who will teach my child?